Not sure how the VCE scaling report affects your study scores and ATAR?

 16 | Media | 26 |

-The bottom 15 has changed in the following ways from 2022:
+The bottom 15 have changed in the following ways from 2022:

 - Foundation Mathematics, Art Making and Texts and Traditions enter the bottom 15 after being introduced to the VCE curriculum.